Sniffy2019/Love-to-Read/README.md

 Tests have been run for static only purposes on Replit and Gitpod.
 Using Html and CSS only.

-Design of web page, built from the whiskey appreciation design from the code institue learning course,  using the following:-
+Design of web page, built from the  code institue learning course,  using the following:-

 Sources:
 cdn.jsdeliver.net